 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Spell 125 is a popular perfume by Papillon Artisan Perfumes for women and men and was released in 2021.
-The scent is green-resinous.
+A popular perfume by Papillon Artisan Perfumes for women and men, released in 2021.
+The scent is resinous-green.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.